hakant/hakant.github.io/source/_posts/2017-02-17-setting-up-continuous-integration-and-delivery-for-a-nodejs-rest-api.markdown

 However, what I've come to learn eventually is this: __coupling your tests to your implementation details will kill you__.
 Just like [Ian Cooper explains in his brilliant talk at NDC Oslo](https://vimeo.com/68375232).
-So if you're writing tests for each and every single one of your classes, it's very likely that you're doing it wrong!
+So if you're writing tests for each and every single one of your classes, it's very likely that you're doing it wrong and soon you'll find out that your tests are slowing you down instead of giving you the feedback and agility you were hoping for when you started.

-Instead, find your significant boundaries.
-Meaningful boundaries that are created by one or more classes and that represent business needs.
+Instead, __find your significant boundaries__.
+Meaningful boundaries that are composed of one or more classes and that represent business needs.
 The key is this: even if your implementation details change, after let's say a BIG refactoring, your tests SHOULD NOT need to change.